-SEC.
-2. Section 23683 is added to the Revenue and Taxation Code, to read:
+- SEC.
+2. Section 23683 is added to the Revenue and Taxation Code, to read: - 23683. (a) For each taxable year beginning on or after January 1, 2014, there shall be allowed as a credit against the "tax," as defined in Section 23036, an amount equal to the monetary amount contributed during the taxable year by a taxpayer to a gun buyback program administered by local law enforcement, not to exceed one ten thousand dollars (\$1,000) (\$10,000) per taxable year. - (b) The taxpayer shall keep a record of the monetary amount contributed, the date of contribution, and the name, address, and date of the buyback program, or any other information the Franchise Tax Board may prescribe by regulation.
+This record shall be furnished to the Franchise Tax Board upon request. - (c) In the case where the credit allowed by this section exceeds the "tax," the excess may be carried over to reduce the "tax" in the succeeding two years if necessary, until the credit has been exhausted. - (d) This credit shall be in lieu of any other credit or deduction that the taxpayer may otherwise claim pursuant to this part with respect to the monetary amount that is contributed.

-- 23683. (a) For each taxable year beginning on or after January 1, 2014, there shall be allowed as a credit against the "tax," as defined in Section 23036, an amount equal to the monetary amount contributed during the taxable year by a taxpayer to a gun buyback program administered by local law enforcement, not to exceed one thousand dollars (\$1,000) per taxable year. - (b) The taxpayer shall keep a record of the monetary amount contributed, the date of contribution, and the name, address, and date of the buyback program, or any other information the Franchise Tax Board may prescribe by regulation.
-This record shall be furnished to the Franchise Tax Board upon request. - (c) In the case where the credit allowed by this section exceeds the "tax," the excess may be carried over to reduce the "tax" in the succeeding two years if necessary, until the credit has been exhausted. - (d) (1) The Franchise Tax Board shall promulgate rules and regulations as necessary or appropriate to implement this section. - (2) Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code does not apply to any rules or regulations established or issued by the Franchise Tax Board pursuant to this section. - SEC.
-3. This act provides for a tax levy within the meaning of Article IV of the Constitution and shall go into immediate effect. - SECTION 1.
-It is the intent of the Legislature to enact legislation that would create the California Gun Buyback Incentive Program, which would consist of legislation that authorizing a personal income tax credit for persons who voluntarily surrender a firearm or large capacity magazine to a local government entity that is conducting a gun buyback program.
+- (e) (1) The Franchise Tax Board-shall may promulgate rules and regulations as necessary or appropriate to implement this section. - (2) Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code does not apply to any rules or regulations established or issued by the Franchise Tax Board pursuant to this section. - 33 SEC.
+3. This act provides for a tax levy within the meaning of Article IV of the Constitution and shall go into immediate effect.